afshinsadeghi/DBpediaInOnePiece/README.md

 ## Please make sure first

- 1. You at least have > 30 GB of free disk space on your disk
+ 1. Make > 30 GB of free disk space on your disk

- 2. You have bzip2 installed on your system
+ 2. Install bzip2 on your system

- 3. Your python has the packages:  "mechanize" "subprocess" ,"time"
+ 3. Install these python packages: "requests" "mechanize" "subprocess" ,"time"

 ## Questions? find me @: